ZWPlayer Source Input Address Parameter url Configuration Details

 ];

-The above example code is the writing method for source input addresses of some third-party players.
-Each bitrate address is an array:
+The example above demonstrates the source input address format for some third-party players, where each stream address is an array:

-• Position 1 is the stream name, which can be omitted;
+• The 1st position is the stream name (name), which can be omitted.

-• Position 2 is the mime type, usually omitted.
+• The 2nd position is the mime type, usually omitted.

-Some web video platforms use English identifiers as values for the name property of stream address objects. zwplayer will replace these with user-readable terms in the current language when creating the stream selector.
+Some online video platforms use English identifiers for the name property of stream address objects. zwplayer will replace these with user-readable words in the current language when creating the stream selector.
 The mapping table is as follows:

-It is recommended that when constructing source input addresses, if the stream name value can use the above abbreviations, please do so, so that when multi-language support is available, the player can translate it into user-readable terms.
-Stream identifiers can be completely customized and do not necessarily have to use the above mapping table.
-For example, here is an example of custom stream identifiers:
+It is recommended to use the abbreviations above for the stream name value when constructing the source input address, so that the player can translate them into user-readable words when supporting multiple languages.
+Stream identifiers are fully customizable and do not have to follow the table above.
+For example, here is an example of a custom stream identifier:

 var live_murl = [